vladfi1/libmelee/README.md

 * Gamestates match raw values from slp files, allowing faster tools such as [peppi](https://github.com/hohav/peppi) to be used to process replays for imitation learning without risking mismatch between replay data and live data.
 Upstream on the other hand preprocesses some values to make them more legible, e.g. sets intangibility for ledge grabbing.
 * A separate process is used to keep the enet connection to dolphin alive.
 Otherwise, it will time out after one minute of inactivity.
 * Sets up gecko codes for exi-inputs/fast-forward mode, which allows the game to run much faster than normal.
 These codes internally disable melee's rendering in the same way that is used to fast-forward a replay during playback.
-A custom dolphin build is required for this.
+A custom dolphin build is required for this (see below).
 * Fixes input stick and analog trigger values to match what the game outputs.
 This makes imitation-trained bots behave correctly.
 See this [commit](https://github.com/vladfi1/libmelee/commit/06d5709fae0c5111932408f54ae88f386502e3f2) for details.
-* Various other miscellaneous improvements, such as being able to control dolphin's debug logging, interfacing with mainline slippi-dolphin, setting infinite time mode, and playing as Sheik.
+* Various other miscellaneous improvements, such as being able to control dolphin's debug logging, interfacing with [mainline slippi-dolphin](https://github.com/project-slippi/dolphin), setting infinite time mode, and playing as Sheik.

 ## Installing Libmelee
 To install this fork, either clone it and install locally, or run